Skip to main content

 Global admin

-A user with admin on the special GLOBAL namespace bypasses all namespace-level permission checks.
+A user with admin on the special GLOBAL namespace bypasses all namespace-level and domain-level permission checks.
 Use this for super-administrators who need unrestricted access.
-Global admins can also manage control domains.
+Global admins can:

 Worked Example